-In 2019, the School received a total of 408 qualified applications for the 2019 JUPAS entry.
+In 2020, the School received a total of 348 qualified applications for the 2020 JUPAS entry.
+JUPAS admissions was significantly diminished compared to previous intakes despite increased engagement with high school students.
+It is unclear if this is related to the societal unrest of 2019 but we intend to continue to monitor the intake for 2021.
 All students admitted through JUPAS have good English proficiency, having attained "5" or above in English Language (HKDSE).